 twittcrastination: Using Twitter to procrastinate on a project or an unpleasant task.

 twitter: Can be used as a verb but not a noun.
 Note: Don’t say twit because of that word’s negative connotations in some parts of the world.

 Twitter squatter: Much like a domain squatter on the rest of the Web, someone who claims the Twitter username that corresponds to a popular brand name or the name of a famous person, often in hopes of some kind of personal gain or monetary profit.
 Luckily, the guys behind Twitter deal with these people quickly if the person or brand in question wants that name back (William Shatner, Steve Wozniak, and others have been victims of squatters).
 You’re also not allowed to squat on any account name without using it as an active account.
 New users can request (and frequently receive) usernames abandoned for more than six to nine months.

 Twitter stream: The constantly updating and flowing timeline of everyone that you choose to follow on Twitter; also called a feed.

 Twitterati: A pun on literati and glitterati, these are Twitter’s perceived A-listers whom users want to follow or be followed by.
 It’s a lot beside the point of Twitter, which is to connect to the people that interest you the most, not just the most popular.
 Fortunately, bona-fide celebrities are starting to tweet, and with time, this word won’t mean very much.

 twitterverse: The universe of people, tools, applications, and services on Twitter, meaning the entire Twitter community and ecosystem of other related things.

-If you have any additional Twitter terms yo run across, please feel free to add them in the comment section below.
+If you have any additional translating Twitter terms you’ve run across, please feel free to add them in the comment section below or on social media.